-Debate on police use of force exposes two starkly different realities
+Policing debate exposes raw racial divides: ‘We don’t have all the same experiences.’

 Officers “are often forced into making split-second judgments, decisions in circumstances that are tense, uncertain and rapidly evolving,” said Del.
 Wayne A. Hartman (R-Wicomico), who supported Buckel’s amendment.

-“This standard is unrealistic and it’s unfair.
+“This standard is unrealistic, and it’s unfair.
 And to have that person second-guessed in that split-second decision is dangerous, not only for that person but for the community.”

 Buckel said he worried about officers being subjected to criminal charges, which the bill would impose if an officer violates the use-of-force standard in a way that causes death or serious injury.